 You can’t go wrong serving these burritos with an avocado crema, salsa, or light sour cream on the side.
 I also often like to pair this breakfast burrito with fresh fruit or a side salad.

 Need more help with recipes for your busy schedule?

 In my coaching + cooking program, I help busy people with beginner cooking knowledge become confident in the kitchen so that they can enjoy nourishing foods they love and stress less about mealtime.
 Click here to learn more about this virtual program led by a dietitian.

-- 1 pound ground protein of choice (bacon, sausage, ground beef, plant based ground, crumbled tofu, canned black beans)
+- 1 pound ground protein of your choice (bacon, sausage, ground beef, plant based ground, crumbled tofu, canned black beans)

 - 2 cups diced veggies of your choice (bell peppers, tomatoes, spinach, kale, broccoli, onions, zucchini, mushrooms, or corn)

 - 10 large eggs, whisked

 - Salt and pepper, to taste

 - 1 cup shredded Mexican cheese (or more as needed (Mexican, Cheddar, Monterey Jack, Mozzarella, etc.)

 - Heat a large skillet over medium heat.
 Cook protein of your choice in a pan over medium heat until cooked through, about 5 minutes.
 If using meat, be sure to drain most of the grease off the pan.
 Set protein aside in a bowl.